 Re-occurring revenue comes from customers who purchase from your sporadically.
 They’re satisfied with what you offer, and they buy regularly yet not according to a specific timeline.

 Recurring revenue is predictable, and you get it from customers who buy on a cadence.
 Usually, in the form of subscription or contract revenue, the main difference is your recurring revenue comes in on a regular rhythm.

 Recurring revenue is more valuable than re-occurring sales because of its predictability.

-HP Instant Ink
+HP Instant Ink turns re-occurring sales into recurring revenue

-For an example of an organization that turned re-occurring sales into recurring revenue, let’s look at the “HP Instant Ink” program.
+Let’s look at the “HP Instant Ink” program.
 HP had been in the business of selling printers for decades before launching their toner replacement subscription.

 HP would sell you a printer in the old days and hope you would come back and buy your toner cartridges from HP.
 As cheaper replacement options because became available, HP started to lose re-occurring revenue from people who owned HP their printers but chose a more affordable alternative to refill their cartridge.